WHCJ

 WHCJ, 90.3 FM, is a campus variety radio station in Savannah, Georgia, owned by Savannah State University.
 The station's studios are located on campus at Hodge Hall, with the transmitter located just next door.

-WCHJ broadcasts 24 hours a day, with a signal covering Savannah, all of Chatham County, and can also be heard in Effingham, Bryan, Beaufort, and Liberty counties.
+WHCJ broadcasts 24 hours a day, with a signal covering Savannah, all of Chatham County, and can also be heard in Effingham, Bryan, Beaufort, and Liberty counties.

 History

 WHCJ was established in 1975 as a non-commercial, educational public radio facility under the auspices of Savannah State.

 Format and playlist

 The station's primary mission is to educate the listening audience through selective programming and to promote and enhance the image of Savannah State University.
 The goal of WHCJ, like other public radio stations is to present quality alternative programming that is not available on other outlets.
 Known as "the Voice of Savannah State University" the station plays jazz, reggae, gospel, blues, salsa, hip hop, and alternative soul music.
 Additionally the station broadcasts a lineup of talk shows, commentary, cultural enrichment and African-American educational programs.

 As a public radio station located on the campus of an historically Black university, WHCJ has become the principal source of cultural programming for Savannah's African-American community, but the station's audience is considerable and diverse; not limited to any one ethnic group.